-A temperature range of 5 to 50 $^{\circ}\text{C}$ (40 to 120 $^{\circ}\text{F})$ with humidity control is recommended.
+A temperature range of 5 to 50 $^{\circ}\text{C}$ (40 to 120 $^{\circ}\text{F}) with humidity control is recommended.$

 - a) Drain fluid from the pump, rotate the pump rotor once in the proper direction and blow the liquid end dry with air. - b) Coat the interior surfaces of the liquid end with rust inhibitor by brushing, spraying or fogging.
 Rotate the pump shaft one turn in the proper direction while coating. - c) Remove the packing and seal cage from the stuffing box to prevent corrosion due to condensation.
 Coat the interior machined surfaces of stuffing box with a rust inhibitor.
-This step may be omitted if the pumps are stored prior to initial use. - d) For grease lubricated bearing frames, fill the cavity between the bearing covers and bearings with a good grade of NGLI No. 2 lithium base grease to prevent contamination of the bearings.
+This step may be omitted if the pumps are stored prior to initial use.

+For grease lubricated bearing frames, fill the cavity between the bearing covers and bearings with a good grade of NGLI No. 2 lithium base grease to prevent contamination of the bearings.
 Ensure that the bearings are thoroughly packed with grease.
 Lubrication quality and quantity must be checked every six months and replaced or replenished as necessary.

-For oil lubricated bearing frames, upon receipt of the equipment fill the bearing frame with a good quality R&O oil capable of providing rust protection to the parts.
-Check the oil bi-monthly for signs of water.
-See section 5.2, Pump Lubricants. - e) Coat all threaded openings with rust inhibitor and plug.
+- d) Coat all threaded openings with rust inhibitor and plug.
 Coat machined surfaces of exposed flanges with rust inhibitor and then cover with fiberboard or wood flange covers.
-Desiccant bags should be secured to the covers prior to putting them in place and must not contact metal surfaces. - f) Coat exposed, unpainted, and machined surfaces with a rust inhibitor. - g) Cover openings in the stuffing box head between the casing and bearing frame with plastic, taped in place, to prevent entrance of contaminants into the stuffing box and line bearing area. - h) Cover the entire pump with a clear plastic sheet for protection from dust, dirt moisture, etc. and to allow for visual inspection.
-The cover should be open near the top to allow for ventilation.

-- Rotate the pump shaft a minimum of 5 revolutions every two weeks to keep the bearings coated with lubricant and to minimize the effects of brinelling. - Refer to the vendors instruction manuals for extended storage procedure for motors, controls, coupling, etc. - k) Prior to installation or start up, a Flowserve representative should be hired to inspect all equipment to determine, if any damage or deterioration of parts has occurred and that the equipment is in "as shipped" condition.
+Desiccant bags should be secured to the covers prior to putting them in place and must not contact metal surfaces. - e) Coat exposed, unpainted, and machined surfaces with a rust inhibitor. - f) Cover openings in the stuffing box head between the casing and bearing frame with plastic, taped in place, to prevent entrance of contaminants into the stuffing box and line bearing area. - g) Cover the entire pump with a clear plastic sheet for protection from dust, dirt moisture, etc. and to allow for visual inspection.
+The cover should be open near the top to allow for ventilation. - Rotate the pump shaft a minimum of 5 revolutions every two weeks to keep the bearings coated with lubricant and to minimize the effects of brinelling. - i) Refer to the vendors instruction manuals for extended storage procedure for motors, controls, coupling, etc. - j) Prior to installation, a Flowserve representative should be hired to inspect the equipment to determine, any damage or deterioration.